jessfraz/blog/content/post/hard-multi-tenancy-in-kubernetes.md

 description = "A design proposal for how to do hard multi-tenancy in Kubernetes."
 +++

+**EDIT:** See my post on a [design doc for a multi-tenant orchestrator](https://blog.jessfraz.com/post/secret-design-docs-multi-tenant-orchestrator/) instead.
+I wrote this when an internal requirement was to use Kubernetes but I do not personally think you should use Kubernetes for this use case.

 Kubernetes is the new kernel.
 We can refer to it as a “cluster kernel” versus the typical operating system kernel.
 This means a lot of great things for users trying to deploy applications.
 It also leads to a lot of the same challenges we